-Success, happiness and good health often eludes us not because we lack good habits but because we have bad habits.
+Success, happiness and good health often elude us not because we lack good habits but because we have bad habits.
 Sometimes they are habits like procrastination or mindless spending.
 But at other times they can be addictions like smoking and gambling.

 This fails to work because we don’t do our bad habits for the reasons we should not do them.
 No smoker has ever smoked a cigarette to get cancer.
 Students don’t procrastinate to fail.
 So in order to break our bad habits, we must first remove the reason why we do them.
 In other words, we need to eliminate the desire to do the habit.

 Once the desire is gone, it takes no willpower to break bad habits, just as it doesn’t take willpower to not do things we have no desire to do.
-It doesn’t take much effort to stop yourself from eating live frogs, because you have no desire to do it.
+It doesn’t take much effort to stop yourself from eating live frogs because you have no desire to do it.
 Breaking your bad habits can be just as effortless.
 You just need the right belief and the right system.

 Our Habits Controls Us

-From the outside it would seem that our bad habits is a matter of choice.
-Smokers for example do make the choice of trying their first cigarette.
+From the outside, it would seem that our bad habits is a matter of choice.
+Smokers, for example, do make the choice of trying their first cigarette.
 But no smoker has ever made a decision that they will keep smoking for the rest of their lives.
 We often fall into the trap thinking we can stop whenever we want, only to realize that we no longer have any control.
 When we watch the first episode of a TV show, we end up binge watching multiple seasons at a stretch because we cannot stop ourselves.
 Every addict wishes inside that he had never started because life was fine before their addiction but now they are hooked and cannot enjoy life without satisfying their craving.

 Researchers from National Institute on Alcohol Abuse and Alcoholism trained rats to press a lever to get a piece food.
 The researchers later electrified the floor so that when the rat walked to get the food, it received a shock.
 In a different experimental setting, the rat recognized the danger in the electric floor and would avoid it.
 But when the rat saw the lever, the habits took over and the rat would press the lever and go for the food and get electrocuted every time.
 The rat could not stop itself in spite of being aware of the danger because the habits were so strong.
 1

 Similarly, dieters find it hard to resist junk, smokers struggle to quit and students procrastinate on their assignments in spite of being aware of the consequences it has on their lives.
-Strong habits create an obsessive craving which makes our brain behave in autopilot even if there are strong disincentives like loss of job, health, reputation, family or home.
+Strong habits create an obsessive craving which makes our brain behave on autopilot even if there are strong disincentives like loss of job, health, reputation, family or home.